These delicious Thai Coconut Noodles are loaded with flavor and come together in about 30 minutes! They’re creamy, naturally vegan, and gluten-free!

 - 1 package uncooked rice noodles 6.75 to 8 ounces

 - ½ cup roughly chopped fresh cilantro

 - 1 Thai chile halved and seeded, optional

 - 2 tablespoons brown sugar

 - 1 ½ cups thinly sliced green onions

 - 1 cup frozen green peas thawed

-- Combine cilantro and next 3 ingredients (through shallots) in a food processor; process until very finely chopped.
+- Combine cilantro, Thai chile, garlic clove, and shallots in a food processor; process until very finely chopped.

-- Spoon coconut noodles into large serving bowls and place a fillet on top of each serving.
-Garnish with chopped cilantro if desired.
-Enjoy immediately.
+- Spoon coconut noodles into large serving bowls.
+Garnish with additional cilantro if desired.